Zero-1729/soundplay/docs/Dev Handbook.md

 The `tmpPlayHistory` is a temporary array that stores the indexes of the last 10 played tracks in shuffle mode, however, the `playHistory` is an array that keeps track of all played tracks in shuffle mode, and gets emptied once all tracks have been played, before then getting refilled again.

+### Note on histories

+Our play history is dependent on the current playing target, if it is changed then the history needs to go.

 ### TODO

 ```